andijakl/universal-beacon/README.md

 ## Availability

-The Universal Beacon Library is available in C# and includes a dependency to .NETCore the Universal Windows Platform (UWP / UAP) for Windows 10 to directly work with received advertisement packets from the Windows Bluetooth API.
-The library can therefore be used in applications targeting Windows 10 with support for Bluetooth Low Energy / LE (BLE).
+The Core Universal Beacon Library is available in C# for .NET Standard 1.3 - it is therefore compatible to Windows UWP, Xamarin (Android / iOS / UWP / Mac / Linux) and other platforms supported by .NET Standard.
+Extension libraries are currently included for UWP and Xamarin/Android to interface with the platform Bluetooth APIs.

 To keep up to date, either watch this project or [follow me on Twitter](https://twitter.com/andijakl).